 Errors and Omissions Insurance

 Errors and Omissions Insurance are purchased by businesses to protect their owners and employees from professional incompetence and negligence complaints.
 This insurance helps pay for court cases as well as out of court settlement costs.
-The amount that is to be paid by the insurance company during such eventualities is usually specified in the insurance policy document.
+The amount that is to be paid by the insurance company during such eventualities is usually specified in the insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More document.

 The Errors and Omissions Insurance can be very beneficial for those startups who are working in the IT sector.
 It can help the startup in several situations.
 For example, there can be a problem in the software used by the startup which then may lead to processing or executing errors- failed payments, the server being down, etc. All of these can lead to the startup missing its deadline or producing poor quality of work for their client.
 Under these circumstances, if the startup gets sued by its client, the errors and omissions insurance will prove to be useful.

 Other situations during which this insurance will be helpful for a startup is if it is sued for copyright violation, infringement of intellectual property rights, plagiarism, etc. It is advisable that startup purchases this insurance either when it is preparing to launch a new product or its products are already in the market.

 Cyber Liability Insurance helps compensate for the losses that are generated due to cybercrime, hacking, stealing of protected data, etc. Considering that most of the businesses today use the internet for its business and maintain important databases, it is beneficial for businesses, including startups to purchase cyber liability insurance.

 Cyber liability insurance can be useful for startups in some of the following circumstances:

 - If its database gets hacked and sensitive information gets leaked, the startup can be sued for breach of privacy and freedom of information violation.